BauhausLuftfahrt/PAXelerate/README.md

 ### How do I get set up? ###

- The [Installation Guide](installation) is intended to enable a quick and easy setup of PAXelerate.
+* The [Installation Guide](installation) is intended to enable a quick and easy setup
-* The [Tutorial](tutorial) provides a summary of the functional range of PAXelerate and quick introduction for new users.
+* The [Tutorial](tutorial) provides a summary of the functional range and quick introduction for new users.
-* The [Developers Guide](developer) summarises useful tips to get started with the PAXelerate advancement
+* The [Developers Guide](developer) summarises useful tips to get started with the development

 ### Contributors ###